Steps (pop group): 1999–2000: Steptacular, International tour and Buzz

-2000–2001: Gold, group tensions, Watkins' and Richards' departure, and split
+2000–2002: Gold, group tensions, Watkins' and Richards' departure, and split

 Split rumours started circulating after it was announced that Steps would release a greatest hits album.
 The group continuously denied this in their interviews.
 "Chain Reaction", a cover of the popular Diana Ross song, was released as the first new single from Gold: Greatest Hits.
 The single became their biggest in almost two years.
 The second single, "Words Are Not Enough/I Know Him So Well", was another top five hit.
 It would become their final single as a group until their re-formation in 2012.

 In 2001, following their Boxing Day split, the group were heavily criticised by their fans.
 Many UK tabloid papers published the fans' disgust on their front pages, displaying quotes taken from Steps message boards.
-After the group spent much of 2001 strongly dismissing claims of a split, fans were furious and accused the group of capitalising on the success of a host of merchandise released in the lucrative pre-Christmas market.
-However, it has since come to light that both H and Claire left the group on the last night of the Steps' Gold: Greatest Hits tour, because of their ongoing unhappiness within the group, although Steps' official statement stated that the split was caused by their belief that they should end on a high, while they were at their best and could be remembered for being the best of their kind.
-H and Claire went on to form a duo and signed to Warner Music for a reputed £5 million (over five albums), although they only released one album, Another You Another Me, before being dropped due to poor album sales.
+After the group had spent much of 2001 strongly dismissing claims of a split, fans were furious and accused the group of capitalising on the success of a host of merchandise released in the lucrative pre-Christmas market.
+However, it has since come to light that both Watkins and Richards left the group on the last night of the Steps' Gold: Greatest Hits tour, because of their ongoing unhappiness within the group, although Steps' official statement stated that the split was caused by their belief that they should end on a high, while they were at their best and could be remembered for being the best of their kind.
+H and Claire went on to form a duo in 2002 and signed to Warner Music for a reputed £5 million (over five albums), although they only released one album, Another You Another Me same year, before being dropped due to poor album sales.

-Jive released a remix and B-side compilation in 2002.
-The Last Dance featured previously released remixes, B-sides and rarities.
-The album charted at number 57 without any promotion.
-A planned release for the track "Baby Don't Dance" was scrapped in November 2002.
-However, promotional copies were pressed and a video based upon their live Gold tour briefly aired on MTV.
-Claire Richards performed "Tragedy" on ITV1 special Everybody Dance Now in 2008.
-This was also Richards' first public appearance in six years.